louislef299/journal/README.md

 To run a live development session with air, run:
 `docker run -it --rm -w $(pwd) -v $(pwd):$(pwd) -dp 8080:8080 cosmtrek/air`

+This works because of using a [bind mount](https://docs.docker.com/get-started/06_bind_mounts/) shortens the development time to see changes instantly withouts needing all of the build tools and environments installed.
+Since the environment is technically your project, and since there are tools that will automatically update for filesystem changes, this makes developing at speed much faster!